How does a hydraulic cylinder work?

 How does a hydraulic cylinder work?
 As we have written in our first blog, a hydraulic cylinder is one of the four main components of a hydraulic system: a mechanical actuator which creates linear movement and works as a machine’s muscle.

 But how does a hydraulic cylinder actually work?
 To start from scratch, a hydraulic cylinder forms its force from pressurized fluid.
 The most commonly used fluid is mineral oil.
 To learn how hydraulics work, read this blog post from us.
 The operation of hydraulic cylinder is based on Pascal’s principle.

 According to Pascal’s principle, the pressure is equal to the force divided by the area on which it acts.
 A pressure used on a piston produces an equal increase in pressure on the second piston in the system.
 If the area is 10 times the first area, the force on the second piston is 10 times greater, even the pressure is the same throughout the cylinder.
 The hydraulic press creates this effect, based on Pascal’s principle.
 Pascal also discovered that the pressure at a point in a fluid at rest is the same in all directions; the pressure would be the same on all planes passing through a specific point.

-Let’s exlpain a bit more.
+Let’s explain in a more simple way.
 In the example below, a small force F1 applied to a small piston of area A1 causes an increase in the pressure in the fluid.
 According to Pascal’s principle, this increase is transmitted to a larger piston of area A2 by exerting a force F2 on this piston.